US 30-year mortgage rate soars to highest since 2000

 As borrowing costs surged, home sales tumbled all last year and a hoped-for recovery this year has yet to materialize.
 Case in point: Sales of previously owned homes, accounting for the majority of U.S. residential real estate transactions, fell for a second month in July to the lowest pace since January.

 The MBA data does not point to improvement any time soon.
-Its index of home mortgage applications sank 5% last week to the lowest since April 1995.
+Its index measuring applications for a mortgage for a home purchase sank 5% last week to the lowest since April 1995.
 It was the largest weekly decline since April.

 Joel Kan, MBA's deputy chief economist, said, "Homebuyers withdrew from the market due to the elevated rate environment and the erosion of purchasing power.
 Low housing supply is also keeping home prices high in many markets, adding to the affordability hurdles buyers are facing."